 Located in Flevoland, Hanneke’s Pluktuin is a pick-your-own flower field that is free to visit.
 They grow all kinds of flowers, including sunflowers, dahlias, marigolds, and baby’s breath.

 The pick-your-own tulip field is open starting in mid-April.
 The farm also has a beautiful greenhouse where you can relax and enjoy a cup of tea.

 Tulip Island is a man-made island located in Zeewolde.
 The flower-shaped island is quite a sight to see, especially in the spring!
 During tulip season, the island is covered with over 120,000 bulbs.
 Think of it as the Netherlands’ version of Dubai’s palm tree-shaped island.

 What flower is Keukenhof in the Netherlands best known for?

 Over one million people visit Keukenhof annually to admire the amazing tulip fields and gardens.
 Annually, over 7 million flower bulbs are planted in the tulip fields.

 What is the best time to visit Keukenhof Gardens?

 While you can’t predict the exact time the tulips bloom each year, there are early tulips that bloom at the start of the season, along with other flowers like daffodils, hyacinths, and crocuses.
 Larger tulips tend to bloom toward the end of spring.

 Where are the best places to see tulips in Amsterdam?

 Unfortunately, you won’t find large tulip gardens in Amsterdam.
 Keukenhof is the best place to see amazing tulip gardens near Amsterdam.
-It is easily accessible from Amsterdam by bus, car, or on a guided tour.
+It is easily accessible from Amsterdam by bus, car, or guided tour.